 If you look at many of the other top 25 largest mutual funds, you will find a lot of other mutual funds holding many of the same company’s common stock.
 If you dig deeper into the holdings of Growth Fund of America (AGTHX) with its $ 54.8 billion in assets, you will find many of the same names found in the Fidelity Contra Fund such as Google, Amazon, Apple, and others.

-If you owned both of these mutual funds in your investing portfolio, you could be a victim of mutual fund overlap where many mutual funds in your portfolio invest in the very same stocks as one another.
+If you owned both of these mutual funds in your investment portfolio, you could be a victim of mutual fund overlap where many mutual funds in your portfolio invested in the very same stocks as one another.

 The Danger Of Mutual Funds Overlapping